f5devcentral/f5-velos-training/docs/initial_setup_of_velos_chassis_partitions.rst

   :align: center
   :scale: 70%

-If there are any active alarms they will be displayed on the **Active Alarms** page.
+If there are any active alarms, they will be displayed on the **Active Alarms** page.

 .. image:: images/initial_setup_of_velos_chassis_partitions/image5.png
   :align: center